 Control your Output with ODS select/exclude

-ODS Trace on/off
+ODS Trace On/Off

 Last week, I blogged about Fitting Continuous Distributions to Univariate Data.
-I used PROC UNIVARIATE to assess the theoretical distribution that suits some variable the best.
+I use PROC UNIVARIATE to assess the theoretical distribution that suits some variable the best.
 This means that I am only interested in certain parts of the default output that the Univariate Procedure produces.
 Before we can decide what output we want, we have to explore our options.
 For this purpose, wrap the procedure of interest inside ODS trace on and ODS trace off statements.

 ods trace on; proc univariate data = sashelp.cars; histogram mpg_city / normal; qqplot mpg_city / normal; var mpg_city; run; ods trace off;

 The most important part of the list in the log is the name of the output.
-We use this name in either an ODS Select or Exclude statement to tell SAS what output to print or what output NOT to print.
+We use this name in either an ODS Select or Exclude statement to tell SAS what output to print or what output not to print.
 Let us assume that we are only interested in the descriptive statistics of the analysis variable mpg_city.
-The descriptive statistics are stored in the Moments and BasicMeasures part of the output.
+The descriptive statistics are stored in the Moments and BasicMeasures parts of the output.
 Therefore we select only these two parts with an ODS Select statement like this

 ods select Moments BasicMeasures; proc univariate data = sashelp.cars; histogram mpg_city / normal; qqplot mpg_city / normal; var mpg_city; run;